trs/shift-code/README.md

 - Borderlands 2
 - Borderlands: The Pre-Sequel

+![preview gif](preview.gif)

+## Requirements

+1. NodeJS v10+

 ## Usage

-![preview gif](preview.gif)

-1. Install the project dependencies: `npm install`
-1. Start the program: `npm run redeem`
+1. Start the program: `npx shift-code-redeemer`
+1. Enter your shift credentials.
-1. You will be prompted for your platform and game to redeem on.
+1. Select the platform and game you wish to redeem on.
-1. Once selected, a browser window will open and you will be prompted to login to your Gearbox Shift account.
-1. From here, the process will be automated.
+1. Codes will be automatically redeemed.
 Just let it do it's thing.
     - Used shift keys are cached in `~/.config/configstore/shift-code-redeemer.json` under the profile email.